Sv443-Network/UserUtils/docs.md

     attributeFilter: ["class", "style", "data-whatever"],
     // debounce all listeners by 100ms unless specified otherwise:
     defaultDebounce: 100,
-    // "immediate" means listeners are called immediately and use the debounce as a timeout between subsequent calls - see the Debouncer class for a better explanation
     defaultDebounceType: "immediate",
-    // other settings from the MutationObserver API can be set here too - see https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver/observe#options
   });

   barObserver.addListener("#my-element", {
     listener: (element) => {
       console.log("Element's attributes changed:", element);
-    },
-  });

-  barObserver.addListener("#my-other-element", {
-    // set the debounce higher than provided by the defaultDebounce property:
-    debounce: 250,
-    // change the type for this specific listener:
-    debounceType: "idle",
-    listener: (element) => {
-      console.log("Other element's attributes changed:", element);
     },
   });